hangtwenty/yobot/README.md

 # chummybot

 chummybot introduces people to each other in Slack.
-It can make connections across departments or geographies in your growing company.
+It can make connections across departments or geographies in your growing organization.

 # Why not [etsy/mixer][1]?